Slow Travel

 Spotlight

-On the Rock with Guillaume Rose: "This is a village”.
+On the Rock of Monaco City with Guillaume Rose: "This is a village”.

 On a sunny October afternoon so typical of the Principality, we set off to discover the treasures of Monaco-Ville, the district known the world over as ‘the Rock’.
 Our guide is none other than Guillaume Rose, National Councillor and President of the Commission for Culture and Heritage.